Date Protein Bar Recipe (Soft & Fudgy)

 Dates

-Dates naturally sweeten the bars and create the soft caramel like texture.
-They also provide fibre and quick energy.
+Dates naturally sweeten the bars and create their soft caramel-like texture.
+They also add fibre and quick energy.

 Peanut Butter

-Adds healthy fats, creaminess, richness, and a slight salty contrast that works perfectly with chocolate.
+Adds creaminess, healthy fats, and a slight salty contrast that pairs perfectly with chocolate.

 Protein Powder

 Makes the bars more filling and increases the protein content.
-You can use whey, pea protein, or a mix.
+Whey, pea protein, or a blend all work well.

 Oat Flour

-Helps bind everything together and creates a soft chewy bite.
+Helps bind everything together and creates a soft, chewy texture.

 Dark Chocolate

-Adds crunch and balances the sweetness with a richer cocoa flavor.
+Adds a crisp topping and balances the sweetness with a deeper cocoa flavour.

 Variations